 How can the New York City Racial Justice Commission influence other communities that want to dismantle structural racism?

 One of the biggest impacts we can have is establishing values that emphasize inclusion, belonging, power, equity, access along race and gender as a responsibility of all aspects of government in New York City.
 Through this commission, I believe that our city, given its size, influence and media, can set an example for other cities, states, and the nation as a whole.
 That, in and of itself, is valuable.
+[Note: In the November 2022 election, New York City citizens voted to put equity as a guiding principle in the city’s charter.]

 Dr. Darrick Hamilton is on the National Advisory Committee for RWJF’s Policies for Action.
-Learn more about the program’s research findings on building an inclusive pandemic recovery for all.